Ozone: Ozone air pollution

-According to scientists with the US EPA, susceptible people can be adversely affected by ozone levels as low as 40 nmol/mol.
-In the EU, the current target value for ozone concentrations is 120 µg/m3 which is about 60 nmol/mol.
+According to scientists with the EPA, susceptible people can be adversely affected by ozone levels as low as 40 nmol/mol.
+In the EU, the current target value for ozone concentrations is 120 μg/m3 which is about 60 nmol/mol.
 This target applies to all member states in accordance with Directive 2008/50/EC.
 Ozone concentration is measured as a maximum daily mean of 8 hour averages and the target should not be exceeded on more than 25 calendar days per year, starting from January 2010.
-Whilst the directive requires in the future a strict compliance with 120 µg/m3 limit (i.e. mean ozone concentration not to be exceeded on any day of the year), there is no date set for this requirement and this is treated as a long-term objective.
+While the directive requires in the future a strict compliance with 120 μg/m3 limit (i.e. mean ozone concentration not to be exceeded on any day of the year), there is no date set for this requirement and this is treated as a long-term objective.

 In the US, the Clean Air Act directs the EPA to set National Ambient Air Quality Standards for several pollutants, including ground-level ozone, and counties out of compliance with these standards are required to take steps to reduce their levels.
 In May 2008, under a court order, the EPA lowered its ozone standard from 80 nmol/mol to 75 nmol/mol.
 The move proved controversial, since the Agency's own scientists and advisory board had recommended lowering the standard to 60 nmol/mol.
-Many public health and environmental groups also supported the 60 nmol/mol standard, and the World Health Organization recommends 100 µg/m3 (51 nmol/mol).
+Many public health and environmental groups also supported the 60 nmol/mol standard, and the World Health Organization recommends 100 μg/m3 (51 nmol/mol).

 On January 7, 2010, the U.S. Environmental Protection Agency (EPA) announced proposed revisions to the National Ambient Air Quality Standard (NAAQS) for the pollutant ozone, the principal component of smog: